-This is the second in a series of city guides for art newbies, art lovers and aficionados.
-To read the first part about what Bangalore has to offer from museum to galleries galore, click here – Bangalore City Art Guide.
+This is the second in a series of city guides for art newbies, art lovers, and aficionados.
+To read the first part about what Bangalore has to offer from the museum to galleries galore, click here – Bangalore City Art Guide.

 Head to Halasuru and check out the walls of the RBANMS college.
 Students of the Srishti School of Art, Design, and Technology have transformed them with their brilliant creations.

-St+art India Foundation came to Bangalore last year, filling the streets with murals, installations and more.
-15 Indian and International street artists created narratives between Cubbon Park, MG Road and Majestic Metro Stations and their surrounding areas.
-Check out Serbian artist Artez’s wall inside the Cubbon Park Metro Station, the art on the walls of the metro station facing Church Street and more.
-St+art India Foundation also organises art walks introducing you to street art around the city.
+St+art India Foundation came to Bangalore last year, filling the streets with murals, installations, and more.
+15 Indian and International street artists created narratives between Cubbon Park, MG Road, and Majestic Metro Stations and their surrounding areas.
+Check out Serbian artist Artez’s wall inside the Cubbon Park Metro Station, the art on the walls of the metro station facing Church Street, and more.
+St+art India Foundation also organizes art walks introducing you to street art around the city.

 Shilo Shiv Suleman, Bangalore-based artist who created a sensation at the Burning Man festival in 2014 with her breathtaking, interactive installation, created a Fearless Collective mural inside KR Market in Bangalore’s oldest flower market.

 Another Shilo Shiv Suleman creation is close to Jyoti Nivas College in Koramangala.
-Part of the Fearless Collective, which was formed in response to the Delhi gang rape in 2012, it uses art to speak out against gender violence.
-Take a turn into 1st A cross road to take in the vibrant piece.
+Part of the Fearless Collective, which was formed in response to the Delhi gang rape in 2012, uses art to speak out against gender violence.
+Take a turn into 1st A crossroads to take in the vibrant piece.

 The large mural along the wall of the Dhanvantari Road underpass was created by The Aravani Art Project, which provides a space for the transgender community to express themselves through street art.
-The project has been using art, conversations and educational drives to change social perceptions about the transgender community. collective that aims to change societal perception about transgenders using visual arts.
+The project has been using art, conversations, and educational drives to change social perceptions about the transgender community. the collective that aims to change the societal perception about transgenders using visual arts.

-Goethe Institute on CMH road has a captivating mural conceptualised by Fairtrade India and Arzu Mistry, an artist and teacher at Srishti Institute of Art, Design and Technology.
-A series of hands created by artist Amitabh Kumar covers one part of the wall while the other part of the wall was a group effort with Srishti students and others co-creating the mural symbolising the hand of a farmer.
+Goethe Institute on CMH road has a captivating mural conceptualized by Fairtrade India and Arzu Mistry, an artist, and teacher at Srishti Institute of Art, Design, and Technology.
+A series of hands created by artist Amitabh Kumar covers one part of the wall while the other part of the wall was a group effort with Srishti students and others co-creating the mural symbolizing the hand of a farmer.
 The mural represents the people who are so often ignored and yet who are such a big part of our lives by producing the food that we eat.

-We can’t seem to have enough of art on Bangalore’s streets.
-If you have come across one such, pause and take a picture and share with us too.
+We can’t seem to have enough art on Bangalore’s streets.
+If you have come across one such, pause and take a picture and share it with us too.